Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, college basketball, more

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper wallet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-Dobbins has achieved five overs in each of his last five home games, with an average of 82.4 rushing yards per game.
-In his last home game, he rushed 15 times for 111 yards in a 44-24 win over the Dallas Cowboys on Oct.
-26. The SportsLine model projects 86.5 rushing yards, giving this a 3.5 out of 5 rating.
+Jackson has thrown for fewer than 210 yards in three of his past five games.
+He threw for 204 yards in a 28-6 win over the Miami Dolphins on Oct.
+30. The SportsLine model projects 193.4 passing yards, giving this a 4 out of 5 rating.
 Pick it at Sleeper:

-Smith has gone over his pass completions market in four of his last five games against teams with a winning record, averaging 24.8 pass completions per game.
-The model projects 21.5 completions, giving this a 4 out of 5 rating.
-Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.48x:
+Nacua usually goes over his receiving yards market when playing a top-third defense.
+Against the Colts in a 27-20 win on Oct.
+2, Nacua caught 13 passes for 170 yards and one touchdown.
+The model projects 109.8 receiving yards, giving this a 4.5 out of 5 rating.
+Combine picks for a parlay on Sleeper Fantasy for a potential payout of 6.69x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 45-28 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.